TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/security/mutual-tls/concepts.md

 ### MDCB
 Mutual TLS configuration in an MDCB environment has specific requirements.
 An MDCB environment consists of a Control Plane and multiple Data Planes that, using MDCB, sync configuration.
-The Management and worker environments usually do not share any secrets; thus a certificate with private keys encoded with secret in management Gateway will not be accessible to workers.
+The Control Plane and Data Plane deployments usually do not share any secrets; thus a certificate with private keys encoded with secret in the Control Plane will not be accessible to Data Plane gateways.

 To solve this issue, you need to set `security.private_certificate_encoding_secret`  in the MDCB configuration file to the same value as specified in your management Gateway configuration file.
 By knowing the original secret, MDCB will be able to decode private keys, and send them to client without password.
 Using a secure connection between Data Plane Gateways and MDCB is required in this case.
 See MDCB setup page for use_ssl usage.